 It’s also a time when students start thinking about their future and the courses they need to take to achieve goals.
 For many students, math is a subject that sparks a mix of emotions – from enthusiasm to apprehension.

-In this blog, we’ll explore the essential high school math classes that can prepare you for various paths in life, along with some additional information about specific math courses.
+In this blog, we’ll explore the essential high school math classes that can prepare your child for various paths in life, along with some additional information about specific math courses.

 1. Algebra I

-Generally, Algebra 1 is the first math class you are required to take as part of your high school career.
-You’ll study real numbers, exploring solving, writing, and graphing linear equations.
-You’ll also learn polynomials as well as quadratic equations and functions.
+Generally, Algebra I is the first math class children are required to take as part of their high school career.
+They study real numbers, exploring solving, writing, and graphing linear equations.
+They’ll also learn polynomials as well as quadratic equations and functions.
 Many students take algebra classes during their freshman year, though math classes are assigned based on the results of a placement test.
 Because of this, high school math classes can contain students in different grades.

 2. Algebra II

-Unsurprisingly, Algebra 2 builds upon the skills and concepts covered in Algebra 1 This includes a deeper look at solving and graphing equations, as well as inequalities and functions.
-Many Algebra 2 classes include trigonometry, which is not always taught as its own course.
+Unsurprisingly, Algebra II builds upon the skills and concepts covered in Algebra I. This includes a deeper look at solving and graphing equations, as well as inequalities and functions.
+Many Algebra II classes include trigonometry, which is not always taught as its own course.
 This is the last required mathematics course in high school for many students.

 (a) Geometry

 Those who don’t otherwise enjoy math enjoy taking geometry.
-In geometry classes, plane solid geometry—this includes constructions, measurement formulas, and formal proofs is taught.
-This class is typically taken following Algebra 1 and can also contain students in different grades due to placement tests.
+In geometry classes, solid geometry such as constructions, measurement formulas, and formal proofs is taught.
+This class is typically taken following Algebra I and can also contain students in different grades because of placement tests.

 (b) Trigonometry